GeoJSON to GPX

 The track shows but the elevation profile is flat.

-Your input had only 2D coordinates.
-Add a third value to each coordinate, or use a DEM-augmented tool to enrich it before conversion.
+Your input had only 2D coordinates, so no <ele> tags were written.
+Add a third value to each coordinate, or enrich with a DEM before converting.

 What GPX version does this output?

-GPX 1.1 with the standard Topografix namespace.
-That's the version every modern device and service expects.
+GPX 1.1 with the standard Topografix namespace — the version every modern device and service expects.
+The creator attribute is fixed to geojsonkit.org.

 Are extensions (heart rate, cadence, power) supported?

-Not on the output side.
-GPX extensions live in vendor-specific namespaces and the surface area is huge.
-If your GeoJSON has those properties they'll appear in the <desc> dump but not in dedicated extension tags.
+Not as dedicated tags.
+GPX extensions live in vendor-specific namespaces with a huge surface area.
+If your GeoJSON has those properties they appear in the <desc> dump, not in extension elements.

 How are MultiLineStrings handled?

 One <trk> per feature, one <trkseg> per line in the multi.
-That preserves the gaps between segments — useful for tracks where the recording paused.
+That preserves the gaps between segments — useful where the recording paused.

 Will the output validate against the GPX 1.1 XSD?

 For point and line conversions, yes.
 Polygon → track conversion produces valid GPX but may be semantically odd (a closed loop track).
-Run a quick check with xmllint --schema if you need certainty.
+Run xmllint --schema if you need certainty.

 Is my data uploaded?